 Strengths and limitations of this study

-First attempt to conduct a cluster randomised controlled trial of the most widely used trauma life support training programmes.

-Prospective data collection with direct observations by dedicated research officers.
+Prospective data collection with direct observations made by dedicated research officers.

+A lack of a priori defined success criteria and thresholds for feasibility outcomes.

+The use of sealed envelopes potentially compromised allocation concealment.

-Participating centers' heterogeneity may affect the study estimates and bias the results.
+Heterogeneity of the participating centers may affect the study estimates and introduce bias.

-Broad patient eligibility criteria may have included patients with minor injuries, making it difficult to estimate robust effect sizes.

 Introduction

-Trauma, defined as the clinical entity composed of physical injury and the body’s associated response, causes 4.3 millions deaths every year1.
-Several trauma life support training programs have been developed to improve the early management of patients in hospital by providing a structured framework to assessment and treatment2–4.
+Trauma, defined as a clinical entity composed of physical injury and the associated response of the body, causes 4.3 million deaths every year1.
+Several trauma life support training programmes have been developed to improve the early management of patients in hospitals by providing a structured framework for assessment and treatment2–4.

-The proprietary Advanced Trauma Life Support® (ATLS®) and the low-cost alternative Primary Trauma Care (PTC) are two widely established trauma life support training programmes with over a million physicians trained in over 80 countries5,6.
-Observational studies indicate that these programmes may improve patient outcomes7–19, but there is no high quality evidence from controlled trials to support this2–4,20–22.
+The proprietary Advanced Trauma Life Support (ATLS) and low-cost alternative Primary Trauma Care (PTC) are two widely established trauma life support training programmes with over a million physicians trained in over 80 countries5,6.
+Observational studies indicate that these programmes may improve patient outcomes7–21, but there is no high quality evidence from controlled trials to support this2–4,22–24.

-Several studies, including at least two randomised studies23,24, show that ATLS® is associated with improved knowledge and skills among providers2.
-Observational evidence suggests that PTC also leads to improved provider skills4.
-The missing link is then whether these improved knowledge and skills translate into measurably improved patient outcomes.
+Several studies, including at least two randomised studies25,26, have shown that ATLS is associated with improved knowledge and skills among providers2.
+Observational evidence also suggests that PTC also leads to improved provider skills4.
+The missing link is whether this improved knowledge and skill set translates into measurably improved patient outcomes.

-Systematic reviews call for controlled trials in settings where these programmes are not routinely implemented3,4, because conducting such effectiveness trials in settings where they are part of the standard of care is not possible.
-Many settings without routinely implemented trauma life support training are in low- and middle income countries, where trial logistics can be more challenging.
+Systematic reviews have called for controlled trials in settings where these programmes are not routinely implemented2–4, as conducting such effectiveness trials in settings where they are part of the standard of care is not feasible.
+Many of these settings are in low- and middle income countries, where trial logistics can be more challenging.

-We therefore aimed to assess the feasibility of conducting a cluster randomised controlled trial comparing ATLS® and PTC with standard care, and to estimate probable effect sizes and other measures needed for the sample size calculations of a full-scale trial.
+We therefore conducted a pilot study with the aim to assess the feasibility of a cluster randomised controlled trial comparing the effects of ATLS and PTC with standard care on outcomes in adult trauma patients.

 Methods

+Protocol Deviations

+Protocol deviations are mentioned where relevant in this manuscript, but a list of all deviations is also included as Supplementary Material S1 for completeness.

 Trial Design

-We piloted a three-armed cluster randomised controlled trial25.
-There were a standard care arm and two intervention arms, ATLS® and PTC training.
-We collected data for four months in all three arms, first during a one month observation phase and then during a three month intervention phase (or continued observation in the standard care arm).
-This design allowed us to assess outcomes both as final values and as change from baseline.
+We piloted a three-armed cluster randomised controlled trial27.
+The trial included a standard care arm and two intervention arms, ATLS and PTC training.
+We planned to collect data for four months in all three arms, first during a one month observation phase, followed by a three-month intervention phase (or continued observation in the standard care arm).
+The actual data collection period varied across clusters depending on the timing of the training, to ensure a minimum of three months of data collection in the intervention clusters post-training.
+We included a one month observation phase to evaluate the feasibility of comparing patient outcomes both as absolute differences between the intervention phases, and as differences in changes from baseline.
+In the published protocol, we also aimed to estimate probable effect sizes and other parameters needed for sample size calculations for a full-scale trial27.
+However, we revised this aim in light of current guidance on the conduct and reporting of pilot trials28.

 Study Setting

-We conducted this pilot study in seven tertiary hospitals across metropolitan areas in India, where neither ATLS®, PTC, nor any other established trauma life support training program is routinely taught.
+We conducted this pilot study in seven tertiary hospitals across metropolitan areas in India, where neither ATLS, PTC, nor any other established trauma life support training program is routinely taught.
+Details about each cluster are provided in Supplementary Table S1.
+We initially intented to include six hospitals as clusters, but added a seventh hospital when management expressed interest, as we had the budget to accommodate the request.
+These seven hospitals represented a convenience sample that fulfilled the inclusion criteria, and had existing connections to the research team.